IMCF-Biocev/scripts_and_macros/README.md

 # scripts_and_macros

-Useful scripts and macros in various programming languages
+This repo contains useful scripts and macros in various programming languages.